sjchat/sjchat/README.md

 4. Kill the old script with `sudo` and `jobs`/`ps`/`kill`
 5. Start the new script with `sudo sh run-deploy-service.sh`

+### Testing
+The integration tests reside in the `test` folder.
+To run them, enter the folder and run `mvn test -DdockerIP=xxx.xxx.xxx.xxx`, with the x:es replaced by the IP used to connect to the Docker services.
+If omitted, this defaults to `localhost`.

 ### It doesn't work! :c

 If you're stuck ask on slack for help, and update this with what went wrong and how you solved it!